How to Choose a Water Heater – A Complete Guide for Every Household

 The diversity of water heaters on the market is represented not only by their size but also by the type of fuel that they run on.
 Depending on the model, water heaters can operate on gas, oil, liquid petroleum gas or electricity.

-Gas water heaters are typically cheaper to have than the electric ones.
+Gas water heaters are typically cheaper to have than the electric ones, but you will need to book a gas safe certificate check now and then.

 The efficiency of a water heater explains how much fuel a device actually burns.
 It is based on the amount of hot water produced per unit of fuel consumed over a day.
 All modern units have to follow common efficiency ratings approved by the government.